johnroper100/STORY/README.md

 # STORY

-These are all of the source files for our short film STORY
+These are all of the source files for our short film STORY licensed under a Creative Commons Attribution 4.0 International license.